27 Questions To Ask Yourself When You’re Angry

 The healthiest individuals take time to process what they’re feeling and thinking, even if they’re angry.
 Take a moment, sit down, and work through it.
 I promise you’ll feel better, even if you won’t find the answer right away.

-PS: Be sure to watch our Naked Conversations webcast The Do’s and Don’ts of Anger and learn more about processing your anger in a healthy way!
+PS: Be sure to watch our MyMarriage365 webcast The Do’s and Don’ts of Anger and learn more about processing your anger in a healthy way!

 Written by Anna Collins